ErNikki/DiscoTicket/README.md

 and users are sure there is place for them in the disco.
 We also implemented a couple
 more functionalities we’ll see in detail later.

+## Documentation
+You can find a detailed report of the project [here](https://github.com/ErNikki/DiscoTicket/files/10288466/HCI-1.pdf)

 ### Authors
 - Nicolas Benko
 - Stefano Bonetti